 All allergies (and dietary concerns) will be clearly posted on the refrigerator and written on the child’s emergency info/consent cards.
 Please note that we are a NUT FREE facility.
 If you send any food with your child, or donate any food to any functions held at the daycare please ensure that these foods are NUT FREE.
 If they do not have the appropriate symbols or ingredients list then they will not be served to anyone for safety reasons, and will have to be returned home, or discarded.

 If you need to contact the daycare for any reason, please feel free to message the daycare number.
 Text message on WhatsApp is the best and most prompt way to communicate.
-If you get our voice mail please do leave a message, as often we are out or busy with the children and unable to get to the phone at that moment, again text message is seen quickly, voicemail is rarely checked but if we do it will not be checked until end of the day.
+If you get our voice mail you may leave a message, as often we are out or busy with the children and unable to get to the phone at that moment, again text message is seen quickly, voicemail is rarely checked but if we do it will not be checked until end of the day.
 We do check text messages as soon as we get the chance.
 We do not mind text messages to check to see how your children are doing during the day.
 We do please ask to limit them to 2 per day, as they do disrupt the classroom to pull a teacher away from the children to use the phone.
 Thank you for your understanding.

 If you call outside of daycare hours please leave a detailed text message.
 Someone will return your message at our next earliest convenience.